Local forms for the double $A_n$ quiver: Introduction

 This motivates classifying Jacobi algebras (equivalently, their potentials) on various quivers, as this immediately then classifies certain crepant resolutions.
 In this paper, we give various intrinsic algebraic definitions of a Type $A$ potential on the double $A_n$ quiver $Q_n$ (with a single loop at each vertex).
 Then via coordinate changes, we prove a monomialization result that expresses these potentials in a particularly nice form, and prove that these potentials precisely correspond to $cA_n$ crepant resolutions, which solves the Realisation Conjecture of Brown--Wemyss in Type A cases \cite{BW2}.
 There are further applications to representation theory.

-Together, these results can be viewed as a noncommutative generalization of the classification of simple singularities by commutative polynomials \cite{A1}, and also a generalisation of the fact that the germ of a complex analytic hypersurface with an isolated singularity is determined by its Tjurina algebra \cite{MY}.
+Taken together, our results may be viewed as a noncommutative analogue of the classical classification of simple singularities by commutative polynomials \cite{A1}, as well as a generalisation of the fact that the germ of a complex analytic hypersurface with an isolated singularity is determined by its Tjurina algebra \cite{MY}.